PNixx/clickhouse-activerecord/README.md

 * BTC address: `1H3rhpf7WEF5JmMZ3PVFMQc7Hm29THgUfN`
 * ETH address: `0x6F094365A70fe7836A633d2eE80A1FA9758234d5`
 * XMR address: `42gP71qLB5M43RuDnrQ3vSJFFxis9Kw9VMURhpx9NLQRRwNvaZRjm2TFojAMC8Fk1BQhZNKyWhoyJSn5Ak9kppgZPjE17Zh`
-* TON address: `UQBt0-s1igIpJoEup0B1yAUkZ56rzbpruuAjNhQ26MVCaNlC`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Running Test Suite

-1. Install base dependencies by running `bundle install`
-2. Install multiple ActiveRecord environments by running `appraisal` (or `bundle exec appraisal`)
-3. Create a test database by running `clickhouse-client --query "CREATE DATABASE IF NOT EXISTS test"`
-4. Run tests for all supported ActiveRecord versions by running `appraisal rake spec`, or for a specific version by running `appraisal activerecord-6 rake spec` for ActiveRecord 6, etc.

 ## Contributing